What to Know Before You Hire Roofing Contractors

 Established roofing companies have worked hard to build their reputations, just like all other longtime businesses within the community.
 If you can’t find references or testimonials on a company that has approached you about your roof, it’s best to steer clear.

 Good roofing contractors welcome their clients’ questions.
 They understand that you don’t invest in roof repairs or roof replacement every day – in fact, most people will only have one roof replacement in their entire lifetime.

 Don’t be afraid to ask questions, even if you think they’re silly.
 Roofing experts don’t mind sharing their knowledge, and they want you to understand the whole process and the products you’re investing in – especially when you work with us.
 Any good roofer will tell you that the client’s happiness is the first priority, and the best way to make a client happy is to understand what he or she needs while answering questions and explaining the process.

-If you don’t already have a trusted Roofing contractor, below are 6 important questions to ask
+If you don’t already have a trusted roofing contractor, below are 6 important questions to ask a prospective contractor: